-Upcoming Phase III Clinical Trial
+Planned Phase III Trial

-We are planning to launch a Phase III clinical trial in late 2020 or early 2021, using a similar treatment regime as the Phase IIb clinical trial.
-The manufacturing plan and the Phase III trial protocol have been reviewed by the FDA and final revisions to the Phase III trial protocol are under way, which may include an interim analysis/adaptive trial design.
-Furthermore, we have commenced GP2 manufacturing, and we are currently in the process of finalizing our engagement of contract manufacturing organizations, or CMOs, and contract research organizations, or CROs, for the Phase III clinical trial.
+We are planning to launch a Phase III clinical trial in 2021, using a similar treatment regime as the Phase IIb clinical trial.
+The manufacturing plan and the Phase III trial protocol have been reviewed by the FDA, and final revisions to the Phase III trial protocol are under way, which may include an interim analysis/adaptive trial design that will result in the finalization of the size of the trial.
+The primary endpoint of the Phase III clinical trial will compare recurrence rate of GP2 + GM-CSF treated patients versus placebo patients at various time points using standard of care follow-up.
+We believe that it may require up to 2 years to fully enroll all patients for the trial, and that we may follow-up patients for up to a median 5 years following enrollment in such trial; however the addition of an interim analysis may reduce the time required to report clinical data and to file a BLA application.
+These design features of the Phase III clinical trial are currently being finalized by our clinical advisors.